-- Turn off the server and all attached devices. - 2.
+- 1. Read "Before you begin" on page 47' and the documentation that comes with your options. - 2.
+Turn off the server and all attached devices. - 3.
 Follow the instructions that come with the option to prepare it for installation and to connect it to the server.